MaxJackson13/Canary-Token-Scanner/README.md

 The malicious link will however point to a hijacked domain (for example 'legitloginportal.com' becomes 'legitlogonportal.com').
 So if the enterprise hosting 'legitloginportal.com' embeds a script checking the domain is actually theirs and not a spoofed one, when the webpage is cloned, the token will remain embedded in HTML and trigger when the page is first accessed, alerting them that there may be a phishing campaign against them.

 This script checks webpages for canary tokens before cloning them.
-It does this by parsing the script tags out of the HTML and checking for certain strings which are always present in the token.
+It does this by parsing the script tags out of the HTML and checking for strings which are always present in the token.

 Example Use
 -----------